nriedman/cs348k-fast-attention-grammar/README.md

 Together, these rules capture 80% of the design decisions that go in to writing a fast kernel.
 I designed them to be expressive enough to give an optimizer ample room to explore, but narrow and orthogonal enough to not dilute the search space with redundant actions.
 They are well on their way to obeying the principles laid out in [*Design for Descent: What Makes a Shape Grammar Easy to Optimize?*](https://dl.acm.org/doi/pdf/10.1145/3757377.3764004), and form a principled foundation on which to build the rest of the project.

+> [!Note]
+> From my work so far, it is clear to see that kernels derived from my grammars will not reach the level of _FlashAttention2_.
+The authors of _FlastAttention2_ leveraged a wonderful algebraic property of exponentials to compute Softmax online, removing the need to write the scores to global memory.
+Unfortunately, this technique requires a) changing what the math / algorithm does; and b) supporting inter-iteration dependencies (e.g. the computation at _k + 1_ is a function of the computation at _k_).
+This is a whole can of worms that (while extremely interesting) fall well within the Future Work section for the purposes of this project.

 ### Open Questions

 A few questions remain.
 For one, I would like to design an inverse to the **Merge** rewrite rule. **Merge** is loop fusion -- it would be nice to support loop fission with a **Split** rule.
 This would both allow me to fully test **Reversability** as a design principle and also give the optimizer more tools to work with

 For another, I still need to build the "renderer" (compiler) that takes a grammar as defined above an outputs a cuTile kernel.
 Then, I need to build the optimization pipeline that takes an atomic grammar and applies Stochastic Rewrite Descent to improve performance.
 Now that the grammar is well defined, the next steps are clear and should be straight forward.

+Finally, while it's clear that attention is more complicated than the toy pipeline in `dev/playground.py`, it's not by much.
+By first stepping through a simple case study, I was able to methodically identify design principles and programming models that informed a rigorous, polished grammar.
+Attention is the same thing, just with 8 stages instead of 2.

 ## Evaluation